prrvchr/vCardOOo/README.md

 ![vCardOOo screenshot 4](img/vCardOOo-4.png)

 In General: Datasource Url:
-- put the url of your vCard instance.
+- put the url of your Nextcloud instance (ie: nuage.distrilab.fr).

 In General: User:
 - put your username.